About e-pistulae

 Cornelius Nepos’ Life of Atticus

-This is the place where I say thank you to Resident Cicero Expert Kathryn Stutz, without whom this would not exist :-)
+This is the place where I say thank you to Resident Cicero Expert Kathryn Stutz, without whom this would not exist, the author and artist of the Dead Romans Society for illustrating a miserable Cicero for me, and Cicero himself for being so necromanceable :-)